-Step all the way down on the brake pedal.
-The brake is now "off".
+Step all the way down on either the floor brake pedal or the left pedestal brake pedal.
+The brakes are now "off".

-BRAKE ON
+BRAKE ON • Floor Brake Pedal

-Lift your heel or move your foot off the brake pedal to apply the brake.
+When operating with both feet on the floorboard, lift your heel or move your foot off the floor brake pedal to apply the brakes.
 Keep a part of your foot in contact with the floorboard.